 $10,000,001 and Over $ 25,000

 Additional Insurance Required from Design Builder and each of the Subcontractors, Enrolled Parties, Eligible Parties that are not enrolled, and Excluded Parties (for this Article 11.1.10, hereinafter referred as Design Builder and each Subcontractor) as specified in this Article 11.1.10.
 Unless otherwise specified herein, additional insurance policies and coverages are required during the course of construction.
-Such additional insurance policies and coverages shall be purchased at the expense of Design Builder and each Subcontractor, and maintained through the duration of the contract, defined herein as until the earliest of the following occurs: the Project attains final completion as defined in Article 9.8.1, the date a Notice of Cessation is filed for the Contract, or the date the Contract is terminated pursuant to Article 13.
+Such additional insurance policies and coverages shall be purchased at the expense of Design Builder and each Subcontractor, and maintained through the duration of the contract, defined herein as until the earliest of the following occurs: the Project attains final completion as defined in Article 9.8.1, the date a Notice of Cessation is filed for the Contract, the date in which notice of early termination is filed for the UCIP, or the date the Contract is terminated pursuant to Article 13.

 Policies and coverages: